pappitti/nardai/README.md

 ## Installation

-**Note**: There is a one-click install of a fork of this project on [Pinokio](https://pinokio.computer/item?uri=https://github.com/cocktailpeanutlabs/aitown) for anyone interested in running but not modifying it 😎
+**Note**: There is a one-click install of a fork of the Ai-Town project on [Pinokio](https://pinokio.computer/item?uri=https://github.com/cocktailpeanutlabs/aitown) for anyone interested in running but not modifying it 😎